-The Lane Cove Municipality is home to a vibrant and diverse community with over 20% of people coming from countries where English was not their first language and speak a language other than English at home.
+Lane Cove is home to a vibrant and diverse community with over 20% of people coming from countries where English was not their first language.

 To assist in settling in the community, quick reference guides on local services for newly arrived migrants are now available in English and selected community languages.
 The guides have been produced by the Lower North Shore Multicultural Network with financial assistance from Lane Cove Council and other lower north shore councils.

-These classes are for people who would like to improve their English conversation skills and for whom English is a second language.
+These English Conversation classes are for people who would like to improve their English conversation skills and for whom English is a second language.
 Volunteers will help you to have everyday conversations as well as to learn more about Australian society and customs.
-For more information contact Ruth on 9911 3593.

 TIS Translation Service

-Links to Australian and NSW Government information in community languages
+Australian and NSW Government information - available in community languages

 • Immigration & Citizenship